-Some borrowers may refinance for lower interest rates, especially if those rates are significantly lower than when they took out of their second mortgage, or if their financial situation has improved.
+Some borrowers may refinance for lower interest rates, especially if those rates are significantly lower than when they took out their second mortgage, or if their financial situation has improved.
 This is a common step taken by people with improved credit scores.

 The types of second mortgages people may want to refinance for lower interest rates include: